Mcp Server > Using Tallyfy MCP server with ChatGPT

 Open the Connectors or Apps section

-In ChatGPT Settings, navigate to Connectors (or Apps - OpenAI renamed this in December 2025, so the label depends on your version).
+In ChatGPT Settings, go to Connectors (OpenAI renamed this to Apps in December 2025, so the label depends on your version).
 Click Create or Add Custom App.

 -